The practical guide to using ChatGPT with Zendesk in 2026

 Using dedicated AI platforms

-There’s a third way: using a dedicated AI platform that plugs into Zendesk without making you switch your help desk.
-These platforms are all about giving you flexibility and control.
+There's a third way: using a dedicated AI platform as a complementary addition to your Zendesk setup.
+These platforms are all about giving you specialized flexibility and control.

-For instance, an AI platform like eesel AI gives you a powerful, self-serve way to build and manage AI agents.
-You can connect it to Zendesk in a click, but the real advantage is how it unifies all of your knowledge.
-It doesn’t just skim your help center; it learns from past tickets, Confluence, Google Docs, and pretty much anywhere else you store information.
-This gives it a much fuller picture of your business.
+For instance, an AI platform like eesel AI gives you a powerful, self-serve way to build and manage AI agents that work alongside Zendesk.
+You can connect it to Zendesk in a click to unify your knowledge.
+It can learn from past tickets, Confluence, Google Docs, and pretty much anywhere else you store information, which can be a great way to augment Zendesk's native capabilities.

-This approach puts you in the driver’s seat.
-You can use a simulation mode to test your AI on thousands of your own past tickets before it ever speaks to a customer, so you can roll it out without crossing your fingers.
-You get to decide exactly which tickets the AI handles and fine-tune its personality and actions, something you just can’t do with more rigid, built-in solutions.
+This approach offers an alternative for teams with unique needs.
+You can use a simulation mode to test your AI on historical tickets before it ever speaks to a customer.
+You get to decide exactly which tickets the AI handles and fine-tune its personality, allowing for a highly tailored addition to your support stack.

 What can you do with a ChatGPT Zendesk integration?

 Plugging a smart language model into your help desk opens up a lot of practical uses that can really help your support team.
-It’s about more than just answering questions; it’s about making the whole operation run smoother.
+It’s about making the whole operation run smoother.

 Instantly summarize long ticket threads